City-of-Memphis-Wastewater/pyhabitat/README.md

 Stop writing verbose `sys.platform` and environment variable checks.
 Use **`pyhabitat`** to implement clean, **architectural logic** based on the execution habitat.

-This library is especially useful for **leveraging Python in mobile environments** (`Termux` on Android and `iSH` on iOS), which often have particular limitations and require special handling.
-For example, it helps automate work-arounds like using **localhost plotting** when `matplotlib` is unavailable or **web-based interfaces** when `tkinter` is missing.

-Our team is fundamentally driven by enabling mobile computing for true utility applications, leveraging environments like Termux (Android) and iSH (iOS).
-This includes highly practical solutions, such as deploying a lightweight Python web server (e.g., Flask, http.server, FastAPI) directly on a handset, or orchestrating full-stack, utility-grade applications that allow technicians to manage data and systems right from their mobile device in a way that is cross-platform and not overly catered to the App Store.

-Another key goal of this project is to facilitate the orchestration of wider system installation for **`pipx` CLI tools** for additional touch points, like addition to context menus and widgets.

-Ultimately, [City-of-Memphis-Wastewater](https://github.com/City-of-Memphis-Wastewater) aims to produce **reference-quality code** for the documented proper approach.
-We recognize that many people (and bots) are searching for ideal solutions, and our functions are built upon extensive research and testing to go **beyond simple `platform.system()` checks**.

 ---

 Read the code on [github](https://github.com/City-of-Memphis-Wastewater/pyhabitat/blob/main/pyhabitat/environment.py).

 ---

-## 🚀 Features

-  * **Definitive Environment Checks:** Rigorous checks catered to Termux and iSH (iOS Alpine).
-Accurate, typical modern detection for Windows, macOS (Apple), Linux, FreeBSD, Android.
-  * **GUI Availability:** Rigorous, cached checks to determine if the environment supports a graphical popup window (Tkinter/Matplotlib TkAgg) or just headless image export (Matplotlib Agg).
-  * **Build/Packaging Detection:** Reliable detection of standalone executables built by tools like PyInstaller, and, crucially, correct identification and exclusion of pipx-managed virtual environments, which also user binaries that could conflate the check.
-  * **Executable Type Inspection:** Uses file magic numbers (ELF and MZ) to confirm if the running script is a monolithic, frozen binary (non-pipx).

 ## 📦 Installation